pavel-purma/vscode-copy-watcher/README.md

 * `includes`: Array of minimatch filters
 * `excludes`: Array of minimatch filters which are applied in negative way
 * `initialCopy`: Copy all newer files when extension started (default false)
-* `initialCopyBothSides`: Same as initialCopy but files are copied in opposite direction (default false)
+* `initialCopyReverse`: Same as initialCopy but files are copied in opposite direction (default false)
 * `deleteEnabled`: Delete of source file will be applied to destination file (default false)